Sipaa-Projects/SipaaKernel/CODING_GUIDELINES.md

 ```

 ## Commenting Guidelines
-We require that you put short & descriptive comments in your functions, and that you comment with @brief, @param and @return like that (VSCode automatically does it):
+We require that you put short & descriptive comments in your functions, and that you comment with `/// @` character followed by `brief`, `param` and `return` like that (VSCode automatically does it) (By the way, this is a real kernel function):

 ```c
 /// @brief A pointer to the memory map